 “Here lies George Sprat, second son to the Reverend Thomas Sprat, D.D. and Dean of this church, and of Helena his wife, descended from the ancient and honourable family of the Wolseleys in Staffordshire.
 Born 8th of the Ides of October 1682 and died on the Kalends of October 1683.
 Of such is the kingdom of heaven”.

-Photographs of the monuments can be purchased from Westminster Abbey Library.
+Photographs of the monuments and gravestone can be purchased from Westminster Abbey Library.

 Oxford Dictionary of National Biography 2004.